Featured image: Heusinkveld Sim Pedals Sprint

 Fiddly, but well worth the effort, I positioned the pedals to match the spacing of my race Mazda MX5.
 I found that spacing measured from the centre of each pedal made sense, and it’s approximately 100mm between each pedal.

 My advice at this stage would be to decide on your measurements and layout before constructing the pedal unit, as a mistake is time-consuming (although really enjoyable!) to rectify.

 As I mounted the pedals on the base plate I have just the right amount of support underfoot to reach the pedal correctly.
 I recommend you use the get the base plate, it’ll save a few headaches!
 Installation onto the base of my RSEAT RS1 took some thought and the use of the schematics on the Heuskinveld website to double-check my thinking.

 A good metal drill bit and some patience to make sure everything is square and positioned correctly is strongly recommended.

 I drilled 4 mounting points for each corner of the base plate and used large diameter washers on the underside to distribute the load as much as possible.
-It was relatively easy to do; and I made sure to mark the holes first and check everything was level and centred before commiting.
+It was relatively easy to do, and I made sure to mark the holes first and check everything was level and centred before committing.

 My mantra with the sim is to try and make everything as close to real life as possible so that all my practice in the sim benefits my real-world driving, and with this arrangement, I can really practise and refine my downshifts using a heel and toe technique that matches how I like to drive my race car.
 Unlike the CSLs, I’m not compromised in my technique to accommodate the sim hardware.
 These pedals just work.